Recording Meetings and Podcasts

 1. Get yourself centered.

-2. Help the other person feel safe.
+3. Help the other person feel safe.
 “We’re friends and colleagues now and we’ll still be friends and colleagues after this conversation.”
 Easy on the relationship, rigorous on the topic.

-3. Get a firm agreement on facts before delving into opinions.
+4. Get a firm agreement on facts before delving into opinions.
 Be conscientious about distinguishing facts from opinions.
 “The client reported several misspellings in the report,” is a fact.
 “Your work is sloppy,” is an opinion.

-4. Take responsibility for your own reactions.
+6. Take responsibility for your own reactions.

 It is not responsible to assert, “You are forcing me to double-check all of your reports.”
 It is more useful to explain, “When I hear a client complain I feel obligated to double-check all of your reports.”
 See the difference?
-The first is the voice of a victim making an accusation, one who has reached a firm conclusion about the location of the problem: its the other guy.
+The first is the voice of a victim making an accusation, one who has reached a firm conclusion about the location of the problem: it’s the other guy.
 The second is a person making a choice on limited information, one who is eager to consider alternatives.

 The simple shortcut from victim to choice is to start sentences with “I” rather than “you.”

-5. Establish the level of trust: sincerity, capacity, competence, consistency, and care.
+7. Establish the level of trust: sincerity, capacity, competence, consistency, and care.
 “I know that you can see when a project is suffering from scope creep and that you will let me know about it.”

 Group Agreement